 Click here to read “How Federal Trucking Regulations Become Law, Part 1.

 Who first expressed concern about “unelected bureaucrats” running our lives?
 Was it Barry Goldwater in 1964, Ronald Reagan in 1980 or Donald Trump in 2016?
-No, it was none of those presidents.
+No, it was none of those political figures.
 You have to go all the way back to the early 1940’s, during the administration of Franklin D. Roosevelt.

 To guide the country out of the Great Depression, the Roosevelt administration hired an unprecedented number of government experts to fix the economy.
 The president granted them unfettered powers and each federal agency and department did things its own way.
 When Congress asked Harry Hopkins, head of the Federal Emergency Relief Administration to explain how he allocated federal funds, he simply declined to answer.